Beverly Cleary's Books Have Shaped Children’s Lives For Generations

 When I was a preteen, I wore out copies of every Ramona Quimby book I could get my hands on.
-The playful, inquisitive, and courageous adventures of Ramona were written so eloquently and were the most relatable of stories in my young mind.
+The playful, inquisitive, and courageous adventures of Ramona were written so eloquently and reflected themes and challenges I had in my own life.
 The mastermind behind my beloved childhood-favorite book character has become a living legend since writing her debut novel, Henry Huggins, in 1950.
-As she celebrates her 103rd birthday, it is worth nothing that what makes Beverly Cleary important is not the longevity of her life and career, but the inspiration and relatable tales she has crafted in her books that stand the test of time and create lasting impact that readers carry with them throughout their lives.
+As she celebrates her 103rd birthday, it is worth nothing that what makes Beverly Cleary important is not the longevity of her life and career, but how her stories have stood the test of time, creating a lasting impact that readers carry with them throughout their lives.

 "I think it’s also important to say that when Cleary started writing, most middle-class white mothers of elementary school age children did not work outside of the home.
 At least not in my neighborhood.
 Yet, this was the decade after Title IX, and all of a sudden people started asking girls what they wanted to be when they grew up," Mauer continues, explaining how Cleary's writing influenced her generation.
 "As a Generation X kid, Beverly Cleary was almost the only piece of popular culture that depicted an employed mom in my socio-demographic."
 She says that as a parent now to three children, she draws on Cleary's character of Mrs. Quimby as a model that reminds her that it is "OK to be normal."

-According to an interview with Harper Collins that is published on Beverly Cleary's website, Cleary says she has no formal creative writing training.
-Her stories are a product of what she says is a writing process that is done "very messily" and she says, "I usually start with a couple of ideas, not necessarily at the beginning of the book, and I just write."
+Cleary says she has no formal creative writing training.
+Her stories are a product of what she says is a writing process that is done "very messily."
+"I usually start with a couple of ideas, not necessarily at the beginning of the book, and I just write," she told one interviewer.
 It is this type of free-flowing style that allows the characters of her book to live lives that readers can really understand and see themselves in.
-In the same interview, Cleary also notes that her stories don't take place in a particular time, which could attribute to their long-lasting popularity, as well as her work's ability to be translated into popular plays and films.
+Cleary also notes that her stories don't take place in a particular time, which could attribute to their long-lasting popularity, as well as her work's easy transition to popular plays and films.

-As a fifth grade teacher in Texas, Bethany Austin, is one such educator.
+Bethany Austin, a fifth grade teacher in Texas, is one such educator.
 She recognizes the importance of Cleary's work and her lasting influence on children.
 She often recommends Cleary's books to her students who may need help connecting.
 "Cleary's work is timeless.
 Children can still walk a mile in Ramona's shoes or see a classmate with a personality just like hers," she says.

-When an author can reach through the pages of a book and grab the attention of young readers by creating relatable, messy, imperfect characters like Cleary has, they create lasting impact that spans generations.
-Keeping such work alive and well generation after generation is truly invaluable.
+When an author can reach through the pages of a book and grab the attention of young readers with lovable messy, imperfect characters like Cleary has, they create lasting impact that spans generations.
+Keeping such work alive and well is truly invaluable.